Everest Base Camp Trek FAQs

 On the way to EBC, you will find tea houses or mountain lodges with 24 hours of electricity.
-You can charge your electronics when you pause for lunch break and when you reach the tea house for night stay.
+You can charge your electronics when you pause for a lunch break and reach the tea house for a night’s stay.
 Most of the places have two portals pluck ins.
 It is advisable if you carry a universal adapter suitable for your gadget.
-Depending upon the distance and availability of electricity facility, the charging stations might charge you with some money.
-The cost can range from 200-300 NRS.
+Depending upon the distance and availability of the electricity facility, the charging stations might charge you some money.
+The cost can range from 200-to 300 NRS.

 - Gorak Shep

 Where is Wi-Fi available?

 You can have access to Wi-Fi at Lukla, Namche, Dingboche, Lobuche, and Gorak Shep.
 However, some of them can charge you for Wi-Fi as well.

 Do you provide a porter, or should I carry my luggage?